-You should get a letter four months before you reach the State Pension age, telling you how to claim your pension.
+You should get a letter four months before you reach your State Pension age, telling you how to claim your pension.
 If you don't get a letter, you can claim online or over the phone.

 For most people the State Pension is not a lot to live on, and may be subject to change under future governments.
-Its best to make your own pension provision, rather than rely solely on the State Pension.
+It’s best to make your own pension provision, rather than rely solely on the State Pension.